yggdrasil75/StellarisModpackUtility/README.md

 -Merge the conflicting files

-> Notepad++ w/ the compare plugin is probably the quickest and simplest, although it does occasionaly get confused with the more complex files
+> Notepad++ w/ the compare plugin is probably the quickest and simplest, although it does occasionally get confused with the more complex files

-# Other scripts
+## Other scripts

 OrbitalDepositsBoost.py: